 Astrologically, the High Priestess is associated with the Moon.

 The main character in the High Priestess card is a woman, usually sitting down on a throne.
 There are several elements that can be found in most past and modern representations of this major arcana.
 The Moon will usually be present in some way or another, whether as a symbol found on the priestess’s clothes, or more traditionally either at her feet or on her crown, or both.
 Her throne can usually be found between a black and a white pillar, representing the twin pillars of the temple of Solomon.
 Finally, she often holds a book or a scroll in her hands.

-In direct opposition with the conscious willpower and drive found in the previous card, the magician, the meaning of the high priestess tarot card refers to the unconscious mind, and the most spiritual part of your psyche.
-This is a card that deals with intuition, and a generally introspective pattern of behavior.
+In direct opposition with the conscious willpower and drive found in the previous card, the Magician, the meaning of the High Priestess card refers to the unconscious mind and the most spiritual part of your psyche.
+This is a card that deals with intuition, and generally introspective patterns of behavior.

 This card can also refer to secrets and hidden knowledge, arcane knowledge received about the future, but always in a positive way.
 This is a source of wisdom, not confusion.

-It should also be noted that in some readings, especially among initiatory orders, the high priestess tarot card could represent the Querent (the person who receives the tarot reading) if that person is female.
+It should also be noted that in some readings, especially among initiatory orders, the High Priestess card could represent the Querent (the person who receives the tarot reading) if that person is female.

-The high priestess tarot card, when reversed, can represent the wild urges of passion, a drive that comes from within for no particular reason, and that is particularly difficult to resist or ignore.
-It could also represent the downside to any kind of occult or sacred knowledge, the conviction of holding some universal truth that leads you to ignore any argument that would put in into question, when spirituality turns into blind faith and dogma, and makes you withdrawn instead of open to new ideas and to the outside world.
+The High Priestess tarot card, when reversed, can represent the wild urges of passion, a drive that comes from within for no particular reason, and that is particularly difficult to resist or ignore.
+It could also represent the downside to any kind of occult or sacred knowledge, the conviction of holding some universal truth that leads you to ignore any argument that would put it into question when spirituality turns into blind faith and dogma and makes you withdrawn instead of open to new ideas and to the outside world.

 The Fool’s Journey